-You may keep £5,000 of any personal contribution you can make - this will help you to fund the costs of buying your home (such as your legal costs, registration fees, mortgage arrangement fees and any removal costs).
-Above this amount, 90 per cent of the balance will need to be treated as a deposit contribution towards the cost of your home.
+You may retain £5,000 of any personal contribution you can make to help you to fund the costs of buying your home (such as your legal costs, registration fees, mortgage arrangement fees and any removal costs).
+For any personal contribution above this amount, 90 per cent of your funds must be treated as a deposit contribution towards the cost of your home.